Diego Costa: 2014–15 season

-On 26 April, Costa was chosen of one of two forwards for the season's PFA Team of the Year, alongside Tottenham's Harry Kane.
+On 26 April, Costa was chosen as one of two forwards for the season's PFA Team of the Year, alongside Tottenham's Harry Kane.
 Five of Costa's Chelsea teammates were also in the selection.
 Due to injury, he was due to miss the remainder of the season, in which Chelsea won the league title with a 1–0 home win over Crystal Palace on 3 May.
 However, he featured in their last match of the season on the 24th, replacing the injured Didier Drogba after half an hour against Sunderland.
 Seven minutes later, he scored his 20th goal of the league campaign, an equalising penalty in an eventual 3–1 home win.

 With reports speculating that Costa wanting to leave Chelsea, Costa affirmed on 2 June 2015 after Chelsea's post-season tour that he had no desire to leave London, saying, "It's always a bit more difficult in the first season for adaptation, but I have no reason to leave this place, I love it, the fans love me, and I want to stay.
-It’s really good to come in the first season [to Chelsea] and win two things [the Premier League and the League Cup titles].
-Next year I’ll be ready to come back and, hopefully, win a couple more trophies."
+It's really good to come in the first season [to Chelsea] and win two things [the Premier League and the League Cup titles].
+Next year I'll be ready to come back and, hopefully, win a couple more trophies."